tincerti/tincerti.github.io/README.md

-# tincerti.github.io
+# My website

-Welcome to the GitHub repository for my personal website https://www.trevorincerti.com.
+Welcome to the GitHub repository for my personal website: https://www.trevorincerti.com.

-The website is made with Jekyll and hosted on GitHub.
+The site uses the Jekyll theme [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) as a base and is hosted on GitHub.